We are committed to reducing the amount of plastic bottles in the world.

 Plastic and health

-The below overview is copied from this page.
+The below overview is copied from EarthDay.org’s Fact Sheet on the plastic threat to human health.
 Much more information is available, but this short list should be indicative enough to show the negative impacts of plastic chemicals:

 - A National Health and Nutrition Examination Survey produced by the US Centers for Disease Control and Prevention concluded that BPA was found in 93% of urine samples taken from people above the age of six.

-- Bisphenol A also known as BPA, used to make billions of plastic beverage containers, dinnerware, protective linings of food cans and toys, is considered an endocrine disruptor, meaning it can both decrease or increase endocrine activity in humans and cause adverse health effects.
+- Bisphenol A (BPA), used to make billions of plastic beverage containers, dinnerware, protective linings of food cans and toys, is considered an endocrine disruptor, meaning it can both decrease or increase endocrine activity in humans and cause adverse health effects.

 - Based on the weight of existing evidence, it is likely that elevated urinary BPA levels are associated with prostate cancer in humans and may be an independent diagnostic marker in prostate cancer patients.